mevianna/sbrc-quantum-computing-uav/search-strategy.md

 # Databases
 This study consulted the **IEEE Xplore**, **Web of Science**, and **ACM Guide to Computing Literature**, selected for their relevance and comprehensive coverage of the research topic.
 These sources provide broad and up-to-date access to the literature in engineering, computer science, and emerging technologies, supporting a rigorous and systematic analysis.

-## Application of the Search String Across Databases